 For questions about Georgia legal materials, copies and/or inter-library loan, call the Georgia State University College of Law Library (404-651-2479) and/or the Emory University Law Library (404-727-6824).
 For more information on Georgia legal research, see "Researching Georgia Law," 22 Ga.
 St. U.L.
 Rev. 381 (Winter 2005).

 Legislative History: For information about Georgia legislative history, see Researching the Legislative History of an Enacted Georgia Statute.
 Georgia does not have reports, and they do not keep bill files.
 Bill drafts and Bill Histories are posted by the Georgia General Assembly starting with the 2001-2002 session.
+Bills from 1995-2000 are available on the Legislation Archives page of the Georgia Assembly website.
 House (back to 1985) and Senate (from 1981 to 2010) Journals are available as part of the Digital Library of Georgia.
 Additional materials may be available from Georgia Legislative History databases on Westlaw (GA-LH, 2000-present) or Lexis (GA;GALH, 2006-present with limited coverage 2000-2005).
 Major legislation is discussed in detail in the Peach Sheets, a student-written part of the Georgia State Law Review.
-Peach Sheet articles are available back to 1986 from the Georgia State University Library.
+Peach Sheet articles appear as issue 1 of each year's volume of the Georgia State University Law Review.
+They are available back to the first issue (1984) on the website of the Georgia State University College of Law .
 Otherwise, Peach Sheets articles should be included in the Georgia State Law Review databases on Lexis, Westlaw and HeinOnline.

 Jury Instructions: The Council of Superior Court Judges of Georgia write civil and criminal Suggested Pattern Jury Instructions.
 Current editions are available in HTML and PDF from the Carl Vinson Institute of Government at the University of Georgia (older editions were sold in print).
 Current editions are also available through Lexis (GA;GAJURY, GA;GAJICV and GA;GAJICR) and Westlaw (GA-JI, GA-JICIV or GA-JICRIM).